 Changes the seed for each frame.
 It is a good idea to enable this when rendering animations because a varying noise pattern is less noticeable.

 Random sampling pattern used by the integrator.
-When Adaptive Sampling is enabled, Progressive Multi-Jitter is always used instead of Sobol.

 - Sample Offset